fdeblasio/pokeemerald-expansion/notes.md

 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - Edit Surskit mass outbreak?
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB
+- Remove Safari Zone?
+    - Move Solar Beam to Lilycove Department Store
+    - Pichu: New Mauville
+    - Natu: Route 111?
+    - Phanpy: Route 111?
+    - Psyduck: Various ponds
+    - Wynaut: Make Mirage Island permanent?
+    - Heracross/Pinsir: Route 119?
+    - Girafarig: Route 120?
+    - Doduo: ???
+    - Rhyhorn: ???
+    - Mareep/Gligar/Sunkern/Snubbull/Stantler/Spinarak/Hoothoot/Wooper/Remoraid/Teddiursa/Shuckle/Pineco/Aipom/Miltank/Ledyba: Remove?

 ### Items
 - Get Exp.
 Share from Steven instead of from Mr. Stone after
+    - Or leave it with Mr. Stone so that it's more out of the way to get, and therefore won't be used to break the game
 - Ideally all SV TMs would be available if the bag was ever expanded greatly
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms?
 - Xaman's TM Case: https://www.pokecommunity.com/showpost.php?p=10378278

 ### Trainers
-- Add Wally battle near Fallarbor with new Swablu/evolved Roselia
+- Battle Archie at Oceanic Museum?
 - More mugshots for other bosses?
 - Readjust wild/trainer levels so that parties aren't overpowered?
 - Go back and make rematch levels stronger/more consistent (don't forget to update evolutions)
-    - Figure out intermittent rematch levels (for example rematch 2 levels for trainers after Petalburg or rematch 3 levels for trainers after Fortree)
+    - Figure out intermittent rematch levels (for example rematch 2 levels for trainers after Petalburg or rematch 2/3 levels for trainers after Fortree)
 - Elite Four rematches (wouldn't need to use Match Call, could probably do if statement in scripts.inc)
 - 6th rematches for trainers post-Elite Four?
+(Might not work due to running out of trainer space)
 - Update Elite Four palettes
     - battle_transitions/*_bg.pal to better match types
     - stadium/palette3-7.pal to better match ypes
+- Brendan/May rematches?
+(Route 103?)
-- Brendan/May/Steven rematches?
-(Steven's would be the same team but re-battleable)
+- Steven rematches?
+(Would be the same team but re-battleable)
-- Consolidate Brendan and May battles with macros and code
-    - For Route 103, something like sStarterMon[(VAR_STARTER_MON + 1) % STARTER_MON_COUNT]
-    - If so, maybe move them in trainers.h to be in order of the other trainers
+- Give Winstrates rematches?
 - Maybe add Brendan/May/Maxie/Archie/admins/Winstrate rematches in Battle Frontier?
+    - Aqua Leaders' signatures hold Deep Sea items (need to find equivalent for Magma.
+Mega Evo for Houndoom but unsure for Ninetales)
+        - Could swap out Huntail for Mega Gyarados and only it and Houndoom get items
 - Try to get every Pokemon in Pokedex in at least one rematch?
 - Trainer customization:
     - All rematches should have consistent values (gender, IVs (unless maxed but only > level 50), etc.)